Investment bank Morgan Stanley is reportedly planning to offer Bitcoin swap trading.

 If the reports are confirmed, this latest offering will add to the expanding list of wall street heavyweights getting involved in the cryptocurrency derivatives market.

-Goldman Sachs in particular have featured prominently in the news with respect to the digital asset market recently, as reports emerged on September 5th that the investment bank had cancelled its plans to open a bitcoin-trading operation - allowing investors to trade derivatives tied to the world’s largest cryptocurrency.
+Goldman Sachs in particular have featured prominently in the news with respect to the digital asset market recently, as reports emerged on September 5th that the investment bank had cancelled its plans to open a bitcoin-trading operation - a move which would allwo investors to trade derivatives tied to the world’s largest cryptocurrency.

 Possibly contributing to a slump in the BTC price of over 5%, Goldman CFO Martin Chavez subsequently denied the claims, describing the reports as “fake news.”